CBM Technologies for Failure Mode Detection

 Corrosion

-When a substance (moisture, oxygen, or acids) attacks metal and alters its chemical properties, this is known as corrosion.
+Corrosion occurs when a substance such as moisture, oxygen, or acids attacks metal and changes its chemical properties.
 Shear readily removes the resultant oxide, exposing new metal for long-term oxidation.
 Process contamination, a coolant leak, or a faulty desiccant breather are some of the possible sources of corrosion.

 CBM Tool: Oil analysis